kodecocodes/i9t/custom-segues/custom-segues.markdown

 Custom segues have been around for a while, but previously, a segue was *either* modal/popover *or* custom.
 Now you can use the underlying segue type instead of having to define the segue from scratch.

-In this chapter you will be customizing only Modal and Popover transitions.
+In this chapter you will be customizing only Modal and Popover segues.

 ## A Simple Segue

 I'm sure you've already created many segues, but to ensure that you fully appreciate how segues work you will now create the basic modal segue which you will later customize.

 When the user taps the photo in the AnimalDetailViewController scene, the AnimalPhotoViewController scene will be presented as a modal controller, showing a larger photo.

 There are two main parts to this segue:

 1. Setting up the segue. `prepareForSegue(_:sender:)` is performed when the segue is activated.
 This is where you set up the destination view controller with the necessary data.
 2. Performing the destination controller's transition animation.
-Initially you will use the default transition, but shortly you will customize that.
+Initially you'll use the default transition, but shortly you will customize that.

 First in **Main.storyboard**, select the **Animal Detail View Controller** scene.
 Drag a **Tap Gesture Recognizer** from the Object Library onto the **Image View** photo of Bubbles the fish.
 This will hook up the tap gesture with that image view.